The color and aroma of Matcha makes a beautiful sauce to accompany any omelet- a wonderfully fresh way to start the day!

 Beat the 4 eggs together with 2 Tbsp of milk.
 Add salt and pepper to taste and then mix in the potatoes, sausages, and cheese.

-Pour the eggs directly into the center of the pan and stir them around with a plastic spatula until they begin to take shape (~5-10 seconds).
+Pour the eggs directly into the center of the pan and stir them around with a plastic spatula until they begin to take shape (about 5-10 seconds).
 Run your spatula around the sides of the pan to help form the outer edges of the omelet.
 Allow the omelet to cook by itself undisturbed for 10-15 seconds.

 Tilt the pan around to make sure any excess egg that may have pooled up is distributed and can cook evenly.

 Tilt the pan to a 45 degree angle and fold your omelet 2 times before putting it on the plate.

 Mix the 1 tsp of Matcha into 2 Tbsp of milk with a whisk until it is evenly dissolved and smooth.